What is Lumbago (acute lumbago)?

 - Recurrent episodes with increasing intensity

-Imaging is often unnecessary in
+Imaging often unnecessary for

 - Typical lumbago without neurological symptoms

-- First episode with clear trigger
+- First episode with a clear trigger

 - Improvement within the first week

-- Patients under 50 years of age without risk factors
+- Patients under 50 without risk factors

 - Purely muscular tension